-Q: How long have you been shooting?
+Q: How long have you been painting?

 Q: Who are some of your greatest influences?

-Q: Why shooting rather than another medium?
+Q: Why painting rather than other mediums?

 Q: What are your favorite materials to work with?